mdn/content/files/en-us/web/api/web_authentication_api/index.md

 ### Authenticating a user

-After a user has registered with WebAuthn, they can subsequently authenticate (i.e. login) with the service.
+After a user has registered with WebAuthn, they can authenticate (i.e., login) with the service.
 The authentication flow looks similar to the registration flow, the main differences being that authentication:

 1. Doesn't require user or relying party information
 2. Creates an assertion using the previously-generated key pair for the service, rather than the authenticator's key pair.